 Mobile hotspot connection such as the Yogofi by TravelWifi has been very handy for live-streaming set up that are outside of wifi zones.
 You need an internet connection first and foremost for a live session, so make sure to check with the venue about their internet connection.

-You might want to consider hiring a team to help live-stream your wedding for you on your special day.
+You might want to consider hiring a professional team to help live-stream your wedding for you on your special day.
 The last thing you want on your wedding day is to be fumbling around and facing technical difficulties before walking down the aisle to get married to your forever partner.

-Connect with us and let us know your wedding plans and date if you’d like professionals to live-stream your wedding for your guests to tune in and witness your virtual wedding.
+If you cannot find what you’re looking for from our list of live-streaming packages, feel free to connect with us and let us know your wedding plans and date if you’d like professionals to live-stream your wedding for your guests to tune in and witness your virtual wedding.